MarkPearlCoZa/Blog_General/_posts/2016-10-25-Environment-Matters.md

 #### It should get noisier

 Mob stations are noisier than traditional work areas.
 People are interacting, they are talking about code, about different approaches, about how to best solve the problem.
-When a mob gets louder, one of two things happen with the people not in the mob.
-Either they complain, or they get louder.
-This can be a challenge.
+When a mob begins to really work it gets louder.
+You can expect one of two things to happen with the people not in the mob that sit near you.
+They will either complain, or they will get louder.

+If someone is complaining about the noise from a mob - the mob has missed out on a core value of mob programming, consideration.
+Pre-emptively chatting to non-mobbers about potential noise problems before it becomes an issue can be the difference between them speaking to you vs going above you.
+You want them to come to you first.

 For the mob, being in a work environment where there is a lot of background noise can make it hard for the mob to communicate effectively - a key benefit of having a mob in the first place.
 Unfortunately you don't have the convenience that solo developers have of putting on headphones.